Clarence Lam: Education

 During the 2020 legislative session, Lam introduced a bill to ban lunch shaming in public schools.

 In 2023, Lam introduced legislation to create two appointed positions on the county board of education.
 The bill died after Lam and Courtney Watson, a cosponsor, decided against bringing it up for a vote on the final work day of the Howard County Delegation.

 Electoral reform

 During the 2020 legislative session, Lam introduced legislation that would require special elections to fill vacancies in the Maryland General Assembly.
 He also introduced the Student Voter Empowerment Act, which would require higher education institutions to encourage students to vote in elections.

 In August 2025, amid Republican efforts to redraw Texas's congressional districts to gain five congressional seats in the 2026 United States House of Representatives elections, Lam introduced legislation that would redraw Maryland's congressional districts to make Maryland's 1st congressional district more favorable to Democrats.
 The bill would also require Maryland to use an independent redistricting commission to redraw its congressional districts if California, Texas, Illinois, New York, Florida, Indiana, Missouri, North Carolina, Pennsylvania, and Ohio all began using independent redistricting commissions.
+During the 2026 legislative session, Lam supported the map proposed by the Governor's Redistricting Advisory Commission, which would redraw Maryland's 1st congressional district to increase the Democratic Party's chances of winning the district, and supported Arthur Ellis's protest against Senate President Bill Ferguson's decision not to hold a vote on redistricting.